finnito/Science/content/11sci/as90947/markdown/decomposition-reactions.md

     - A precipitation reaction
     - A displacement reaction
     - A combination reaction
-2. Give an observation that you might make to indicate that each type of reaction has occured.
+2. Give an observation that you might make to indicate that each type of reaction has occurred.

 ---